piguycs/lanshare/README.md

 be my rust daemon exported as a dynamic library.
 I think WinUI3 is the most modern toolkit for windows? idk... my university forced me to use winforms and called it a semester.

+## Current state of the project

+It "works" as of commit `6d8fa7fc7534d7d699fb7da309d61010963e4957`.
+I suspect something is wrong with the device_task, which I am attempting to rewrite.
+Any help would be appreciated, honestly I am at the end of my wits here.
+There might be some sort of a deadlock going on, but it frees up occasionally letting very few packets through.
+This is an absolute tragedy, but I learnt a lot!